Fender Deluxe Amplifier Evolution

 When both "Instruments" inputs are used simultaneously both input jack grounds are lifted so the 75k resistors no longer form a voltage divider and the channel acts like a "Hi" input.
 The 75k resistors do act as grid stopper and mixing resistors that help keep the two inputs from interacting with one another but neither resistor acts as a grid leak because there's no connection to ground.
 The guitar's volume and tone pots must function as the preamp circuit grid leak and set the amp's input impedance.
 The Model 26 is the only amp that suffers from this "no grid leak" issue.
 The single "Microphone" input jack has no grid stopper but has a 1 mega ohm grid leak resistor that sets input impedance to 1M.
 The result is a brighter, higher level tone roughly equivalent to a Fender standard "Hi" input.

 The paraphase phase inverter acts as a full gain stage and is capable of delivering a higher voltage swing than the cathodyne and long tail pair phase inverters used in later models.
-The later cathodyne phase inverter has a gain of less than 1 and the long tail pair has half the gain of the paraphase.
+The later cathodyne phase inverter has a differential gain of less than 2 and the long tail pair has about half the gain of the paraphase.
 The upper paraphase triode receives the input signal from the preamp tube and the lower paraphase triode taps its input signal from the upper triode's output.
 The paraphase upper 250k and 10k resistors form a voltage divider to drop the tapped signal to a low level suitable for the lower triode's input.

 The tone control is the 2 megaohm pot and .05uF capacitor sitting between the power tube plates.
 It's a high pass filter that mixes high frequencies from the two outputs together.
 Since the two signal streams coming from the power tubes is 180 degrees out of phase mixing them together destroys the signal--wiping out high frequencies and therefore darkening the tone.
 This design keeps the tone control from interacting with the volume pots, a design common to all following tweed era Deluxes.
+Note that the pot has approximately 375v DC on it because it is connected between the power tube plates.
+This is not a safe design.
+A second cap needs to be added to the Tone pot #1 terminal (brown wire) to keep DC out of the pot.
+A 0.1uf 600v cap would be adequate and I also recommend upping the Tone cap to 600v.

 The 6V6 power tubes have no grid stopper or screen resistors.
 The combination of large .05uF coupling cap, no grid stopper and large 250k grid leak resistors make severe blocking distortion (farting out) during heavy overdrive very likely.
 The lack of screen resistors will minimize screen voltage drop distortion caused by screen current.
 Screen voltage drop distortion is usually considered a desirable form of power tube distortion so minimizing it can make the power tubes sound more triode-like.